By Ogova Ondego

 Was the National Poverty Eradication Strategy as impractical as critics said it was?
 It is two years after it was to have been fully implemented.
 And things do not seem to be getting any better.
 Only worse.

-Most of those who criticised the plan missed out on one crucial point; Globalisation!
+Most of those who were critical of the plan missed out on one crucial point; Globalisation!
 One cannot hope to alleviate poverty without dealing with the forces of Globalisation.

 Globalisation is the spirit which espouses free market economies.
-According to experts, Globalisation is the fourth stage in the West in its continued subjugation of Africa.
+According to experts, Globalisation is the fourth stage of the West’s continued subjugation of Africa.
 Began over 500 years ago, the first stage was the enslavement of Africans.
 Industrial revolution ushered in the second stage; colonialism.
 Since machinery had rendered slave labour non-viable, the West decided to enslave Africans on their own continent where they would be made to grow cash crops to be used in the West.

 The third phase of subjugation was that of neo-colonialism.
 Africans were given political independence but denied the ability to determine their own destinies through unfavourable trade and investment policies.
 Debt arrangements, which favour the West, were compounded by the West’s predisposition to use Africans as pawns whenever the need arose.
 This was the case during the Cold War which pitted the West against the former Union of Soviet Socialist Republics (USSR) commonly known as the Soviet Union.
 After the disintegration of the Soviet Union, the West thought of other ways in which to continue their stranglehold on Africa.
 Thus Globalisation sprung up.